johncclayton/electric/README.md

 # I just want to run this RIGHT NOW
 Okay, okay - relax.
 Take a breath.
 We hear you.

-You *must* have a Hypriot OS image installed onto your Raspberry Pi 3 - then you can pull down the docker images and be ready to start with just ONE (yes 1) command:
+You *must* have a Hypriot OS image installed onto your Raspberry Pi 3 - then it's as simple as:

        $ curl --location https://raw.githubusercontent.com/johncclayton/electric/master/install-on-rpi3.sh | sudo bash -s